techstartucalgary/lifeline/CONTRIBUTING.md

 ### React Hooks

-This library imports [React Hooks](https://github.com/streamich/react-use) for more convinient frontend development.
+This library imports [React Hooks](https://github.com/streamich/react-use) for more convenient frontend development.
 You can find so many useful hooks in this library, so please utilize these hooks over native js approaches.